axesup/combate/Dev-Setup:-General-Information.md

 You can also use the command `npm run dev` to both run brunch and the server in one terminal.
 If you don't need nodemon or brunch to restart on changes or build files, you can simply run `npm run start` instead.

+### Running The Proxy

+If you are working solely on the website, not the server, you can run your development environment as a proxy to CodeCombat's production servers.
+This allows you to see your changes using live data, rather than downloading or building a local database.
+To run the proxy:

+1. `npm run proxy`
+1. `npm run brunch watch`

+Note that you do not need to run or even set up MongoDB to develop on the proxy.

 ***

 ### Issues